mmoskovich/BlueVine/Solution-Compose/README.md

 ### Log Forwarder Application - filebeat

-filebeat application will be used to forward logs to ES (on cloud)
+filebeat application will be used to forward logs to ElasticSearch

 The filebeat application will:
 * Monitor the log file (/var/log/web-app/web-app.log) for new entries
-* Forward the logs to ES
+* Forward the logs to ElasticSearch
 * Update the registry file for the new transactions:
   * Based on the registry file, the filebeat "knows" what was the last log line that it handled
-  * The registry file is stored on the local disk of the linux host under the registry directory (/usr/share/filebeat/data/registry) - on the next restart it will continue from the last processing point
+  * The registry file is stored on the local disk of the linux host under the registry directory (/usr/share/filebeat/data/registry) - It is required for data consisty - to suppurt container restarts and avoid from sending the same data twice

 #### File: ./filebeat/filebeat.docker.yml
 ```